scholarslab/scholarslab.github.io/collections/_posts/2011-09-20-mimesis-and-computer.md

 layout: post
 slug: mimesis-and-computer
 title: Mimesis and Computers
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - praxis program
-- Programming
-- requirements-gathering
+- code
 ---

 "Computers are inherently dumb."
 I hear this all the time, even from folks in computer science.
 I like to think of them as marionettes.